UVic-CompPhys/ASTR404/README.md

 # ASTR404
-jupyter notebooks for Stellar Astrophysics
+jupyter notebooks and image files for the course Introduction to Stellar Astrophysics